Zippers: Uniform actions

 \subsection{Orders and quasimorphisms}

-It is tempting to try to connect the concepts of uniform left orders and uniform quasimorphisms.
+It is tempting to try to connect the concepts of uniform actions and uniform quasimorphisms.
 Here is one potential point of contact.

-Let $G$ be a hyperbolic group.
+Let $G$ be a hyperbolic group, and let's fix a faithful orientation-preserving action of $G$ on $\R$.
 If $S \subset G$ is any (not necessarily symmetric!) finite subset that generates $G$ as a semigroup we may define a quasimorphism $\phi_S$ by {\em antisymmetrizing} the $S$ word metric.
 That is, $\phi_S(g) = |g|_S - |g^{-1}|_S$.
-If $G$ is a left order, one can fix a symmetric generating set $S$ for $G$, and for any $n$ we may define $S_n$ to be the union of $S$ with all negative elements of $G$ (for the left order) of length $\le n$, and then construct the associated quasimorphism $\phi_n: = \phi_{S_n}$.
+Let's fix a symmetric generating set $S$ for $G$, and for any $n$ define $S_n$ to be the union of $S$ with all elements $g\in G$ of word length $\le n$ for which $g(0)\le 0$, and then construct the associated quasimorphism $\phi_n: = \phi_{S_n}$.

-\begin{question} What conditions on the left order ensure that $\phi_n$ is uniform for some $n$?
-If $<$ is a uniform left order, is $\phi_n$ necessarily uniform for some $n$? \end{question}
+\begin{question} What conditions on the action ensure that $\phi_n$ is a uniform quasimorphism for some $n$?
+If the given action is uniform, is $\phi_n$ necessarily uniform for some $n$? \end{question}